 Implications for personnel management in anticipation of the “New Normal”:

 Obviously, there was and is still a bit of grief work to be done.
 We have experienced that process workshops or CIP initiatives can provide this.
 Hence, advantages and disadvantages of the previously valid procedures are evaluated and mourned.
 Starting from there, innovations are developed participatorily,

 Daily stand ups, “morning round tables”, 9 o’clock meetings in the management team etc. serve to exchange information.
 This implies plan, monitor progress and start initiatives.
 And of course the necessary small talk.

 These rounds could also be continued in home offices, quite as “close to the original” as possible.
 At least initially, they could take longer because the tools had to be rectified first.
 But also because you were drilling somewhat deeper – a good thing!
 However, less exciting mandatory dates have long since been added to the important and exciting meetings.

 Implications for personnel management, especially in the New Normal:

-Disciplined planning helps.
-Pay attention to correctly seletcted participnts and especially to brevity and conciseness, a clear and strict agenda!
+Finally, disciplined planning helps.
+Pay attention to correctly selected participants, consequently.
+And especially to brevity and conciseness: a clear and strict agenda!
 The manager is again a role model for holding the meetings.
-Your own punctual appearance for video conferences, constant presence, full concentration (mobile phone off!) cause exactly the same behavior among employees.
+Unquestionably our own punctual appearance for video conferences, constant presence, full concentration (mobile phone off!) causes exactly the same behavior among employees.

 Such encounters, which occur just like that in the workshop, office or laboratory almost unnoticed, keep “the machine running” there.
 Even the rumor mill belongs here!
 It is precisely this social interaction that has had very different consequences for different employees.
 For some, this is where the term “social isolation” gets its true meaning.